MGE commits to achieving carbon reductions of at least 80% by 2030

 Our Ongoing Transition from Coal

 In 2011, MGE eliminated coal at Blount Generating Station, the only coal-fired facility solely owned by MGE.
 In 2016, MGE reduced its minority ownership share in the coal-fired Columbia Energy Center, which has been a significant source of capacity and energy to serve MGE customers.

-In early 2021, MGE and the Columbia plant’s co-owners announced plans to retire the plant by the end of 2024, or about 15 years ahead of schedule.
-In late 2021, MGE, as a minority owner, and the other co-owners of the Elm Road Generating Station announced the transition of the coal-fired plant to natural gas, which is expected to begin within the next couple of years, and the eventual elimination of coal as a fuel source there by 2035, at which point MGE will no longer own any coal-fired generation.
+In early 2021, MGE and the Columbia plant’s co-owners announced plans to retire the plant about 15 years ahead of schedule.
+In late 2021, MGE, as a minority owner, and the other co-owners of the Elm Road Generating Station announced the transition of the coal-fired plant to natural gas, which is expected to begin within the next couple of years.
+By the end of 2030, MGE expects coal to be used only as a backup fuel, and we expect the elimination of coal as a fuel source at Elm Road by the end of 2035, at which point MGE will no longer own any coal-fired generation.

 The company also plans to invest in 25 MW in the new, highly efficient West Riverside Energy Center

-MGE needs generation to make up for the retirement of the Columbia plant.
-While we are investing in multiple renewable generation and battery storage projects to replace a majority of the lost capacity, adding highly efficient natural gas is necessary for reliability and dispatchability on the system.
+While we are investing in multiple renewable generation and battery storage projects to replace a majority of the lost capacity with the retirement of the Columbia plant, adding highly efficient natural gas is necessary for reliability and dispatchability on the system.